11 Signs You're Being Taken For Granted In Your Relationship

 A little appreciation is nice, especially from the one you love.
 But maybe your partner doesn't doesn't appreciate you.
 Or, at least, they don't show it.
 And no matter how much you give or do, it doesn't seem to make a difference.
 This is one of the first signs that your partner is taking you for granted.
 When your partner stops seeing all of the things you do for them as wonderful, giving acts of kindness and starts seeing them as everyday life, or stops noticing them at all, it doesn't just damage your relationship.
 It damages your self-esteem.
 It makes you feel like nothing you do is good enough.
 It makes you feel like your partner isn't interested in your anymore.

 And it's important, in terms of being in a happy relationship, to make sure you make your partner feel appreciated.
 Taking your partner for granted is often the first step in the long, miserable road to relationship collapse.
-I saw it all the time when I worked as a Domestic Violence Victim Advocate and Certified Planned Parenthood Responsible Sexuality Educator.
+I saw it all the time when I worked as a Certified Planned Parenthood Responsible Sexuality Educator and advocate for domestic abuse victims.
 If you have a nagging feeling your partner is taking you for granted, but you're not sure or not ready to face it yet, check out these signs.
 Then open the lines of communication with your partner, and nip it in the bud before it poisons the waters.

 Check out Bustle's 'Save The Date' and other videos on Facebook and the Bustle app across Apple TV, Roku, and Amazon Fire TV.